 - If it’s dark, paint it.
 Our previous kitchen had dark kitchen cabinets.
 We painted them white, but had initially left the interior dark walnut.
 Eventually we painted them white and it made a significant difference.
 Having a lighter interior pantry color allows you to see everything.

 - Use storage solutions that work for you and fit your storage space.
 Most kitchen organization ideas remove everything from packaging, but that’s not always practical.
-While we put crackers and nuts in containers to keep them fresh and visible, other less frequently items like dry goods I have chosen to keep in a basket where they don’t fall over or get lost behind something else.
+While we put crackers and nuts in containers to keep them fresh and visible, for other less frequently-used items (like dry goods) I have chosen to keep them in a basket where they don’t fall over or get lost behind something else.
 For example, who wants to move peanut butter to a separate container?
-Not me!
+Definitely not me!
 Cleaning that container later is not my idea of fun!

 - Get your family involved!
 They may have ideas on how to make it more efficient or effective.

 Having the pantry cabinet primarily dedicated to the girls gives them a sense of responsibility.
 They were so excited to organize it with me and had a few suggestions of their own.

 I worried that they wouldn’t want to give up their cups, plates and bowls in favor of white, stackable melamine, but I was wrong!
 The girls were thrilled to eliminate their old existing stuff and replace them because they, too, were tired of putting them away and having them falling over.